jreyesr/sorting/README.md

 tester.py is a crude testing facility for sorting algorithms.
 See the end of tester.py for an example usage.
 Basically, import your sorting function to tester.py and call `test_algorithm(your_sorting_function)`.

 main.py and main_with_plots.py call the actual functions and record their running time.
 The difference is that main.py prints the running time _for a single algorithm_ for different input sizes to console, while main_with_plots.py uses matplotlib to show a scatter plot of the times _for multiple algorithms_.

+plotter.m contains some helper MATLAB code that can be used to generate a scatter plot, similar to that of main_with_plots. plotter.m requires that your current MATLAB workspace contains three arrays: `sizes`, `insertion` and `merge`, of the same size, which contain, respectively, the size of the inputs and the times taken by the two algorithms to compare.